Beau Travail: Cast

-Subor played a character with the same name 30 years earlier in Le petit soldat.

 Production

-Denis said, "One of the cast had actually been in the Legion, so we took all their real exercises and did them together every day, to concentrate the actors as a group.
+The film was shot in Djibouti.
+The exercise scenes of the soldiers in the desert were designed by choreographer Bernardo Montet, whose job, he recalled, was to "release the poetic powers" of their bodies.
+Claire Denis said, "One of the cast had actually been in the Legion, so we took all their real exercises and did them together every day, to concentrate the actors as a group.
 We never said we were going to choreograph the film.
 But afterwards, when we started shooting, using Britten's music, those exercises became like a dance."
+Parts of the film's soundtrack are taken from Benjamin Britten's 1951 opera based on Melville's novella.

+The final dance scene in which Galoup dances in the club was not originally shot to end the film.
+"In the script, it was because he was leaving for good," Denis recalled.
+"He wanted to go to the bar for the last time.
+He starts dancing like the last dance of his life."
+This sequence was only placed at the end of the film at the editing stage.

 Release

 The film was screened on 4 September 1999 in the Cinema del Presente section at the 56th Venice International Film Festival.
 It was theatrically released in France on 3 May 2000 by Pyramide Distribution.